Kaposvár: Geography

+Climate

+Kaposvár's climate is classified as oceanic climate (Köppen Cfb) closely bordering on a humid subtropical climate (Köppen Cfa).
+Among them, the annual average temperature is 11.2 C, the hottest month in July is 21.8 C, and the coldest month is 0.6 C in January.
+The annual precipitation is 664.7 mm, of which June is the wettest with 76.5 mm, while January is the driest with only 31.4 mm.
+The extreme temperature throughout the year ranged from -24.5 C on February 8, 2012 to 39.9 C on July 20, 2007.

 History

 Pre-Hungarian conquest

 According to legend, the area of Kaposvár has been inhabited since around 5,000 BCE and the city itself was founded on seven hills.
 By around 400 BCE, Celtic tribes populated most of the area.
 From around 9 AD to 433 AD, it was a part of the Roman province of Pannonia.
 After the Roman withdrawal, tribes of Germans, Illyrians, and other groups inhabited the area.
 By 900 AD, there were Slavic and German villages in the area.

 Middle Ages

 The name of the settlement was first recorded in 1009 as Kapos in Saint Stephen's memorandum of association, which established the borders of the Roman Catholic Diocese of Pécs.
 In 1061, Atha, the lord lieutenant of Somogy, founded a Benedictine monastery in the settlement.
 The first castle in Kapos was built in the 1200s by King Béla IV in response to the Mongol invasion of Hungary.